ukantesaria/csce320-aerometrics/README.md

     - created several charts comparing different factors with the generated scores to confirm the formula was providing desired and sensible results.

 ##### Clustering
-- Clustering data uses average_stats, the preprocessed data.
+- Clustering data uses ranked_efficiency_stats, preprocessed data in csv form.
 - Uses PCA to reduce the dimensionality of the data down to two dimensions.
 - Uses Elbow Method to determine optimal number of clusters (k = 5).
 - Then uses KMeans to cluster the data into k = 5 clusters.